openbridge/ob_pysh-db/README.md

 - [Getting Started: Docker MySQL](https://hub.docker.com/_/mysql/)
 - [Getting Started: Docker MariaDB](https://hub.docker.com/_/mariadb/)

-Both links provided an overview on how to get your self up and running.
+Both links provide an overview on how to get your self up and running.
 To grab the latest image of either database, simply pull them locally:

 - `docker pull mariadb`
 - `docker pull mysql`

-Here is a detailed guid on setting up a MariaDB environment: [Installing & Using MariaDB](https://mariadb.com/kb/en/mariadb/installing-and-using-mariadb-via-docker/)
+If you are interested in using MariaDB, this is a detailed guid on setting up a MariaDB environment: [Installing & Using MariaDB](https://mariadb.com/kb/en/mariadb/installing-and-using-mariadb-via-docker/)

 Curious what the differences between the MySQL and MariaDB are?
 Read about it [here](https://mariadb.com/kb/en/mariadb/mariadb-vs-mysql-features/) and [here](http://www.admin-magazine.com/Articles/MariaDB-vs.-MySQL).